sidharth-droid/sign2speech/README.md

 # Sign Language Recognition and Speech Synthesis

 This project is developed as part of the 8th-semester submission for college.
-The system captures images of American Sign Language (ASL) hand gestures, processes them, and predicts the corresponding letter using a machine learning model.
+The system captures images of Indian Sign Language (ISL) hand gestures, processes them, and predicts the corresponding letter using a machine learning model.
 The output is displayed as text and converted into speech for better accessibility.
 ## Project Workflow

 1. **Data Collection:** Capture images of hand gestures.